marmello77/multilayer-networks/README.md

 E-mail: marmello@gmail.com

 How to cite: Mello MAR & Muylaert RL.
 2017.
-Drawing and analyzing multilayer networks in R. Ecological Synthesis Lab at the University of São Paulo, Brazil.
+Drawing and analyzing multilayer networks in R. Ecological Synthesis Lab of the University of São Paulo, Brazil.

 Published on November 23rd, 2017 (English version).